 At the Esri User Conference, xyHt European editor Nicholas Duggan sat down for a one-on-one interview with Jack Dangermond, Esri founder and CEO.
 In Duggan’s five-part online series, running each day this week, Dangermond discusses everything from Esri’s beginning to the future of GIS.
 Here in Part 3 the two discuss the impact of Covid-19.

 Nicholas Duggan: Esri has changed quite a bit.
-I mean, obviously, it’s changed from the day where you maybe sat across from Chris Andrews and just shouted across a desk.
-But how things getting on.
-What technological changes have you seen that have inspired you over the years.
+I mean, obviously, it’s changed from 20 or 30yrs ago.
+What technological changes have you seen that have inspired you over the years?

 Jack Dangermond: I don’t really know that there’s one.
 Somebody invented the wheel, and that was really amazing.
 That was a technological invention.
 Then somebody invented the bicycle.
 The bicycle is a tool that leverages the human body.
 It allows you to be able to move and travel, instead of walking or running, amazing technology.
 And the automobile builds on that.
 And so this whole invention idea continues to change our world.

 When computers came along, it was the same thing.
 It was invented as a tool.
 When I got engaged with the first old mainframes, I had the thought that it wasn’t worth it; that the automation work that we were doing was kind of researchy and I found it really interesting.
 But I was curious about it, and I stayed with it.
 So then during the ‘70s as we went to many computers, it was really neat, because I saw how it could really could become a practical tool.
 That was the early days of GIS, then it took off.

 When the Internet came, all these computers started getting interconnected, I mean, it was another sort of huge breakthrough, just like going from wheels to bikes to cars.
 So now, there’s this fabric of computers everywhere and so those have all been about leveraging and automation.